 Please be aware that HMS staff have a Do Not Compete Clause in their contracts.
 Hiring current and former HMS Employees without school approval could result in action taken against the employee.
+Assistant teachers may babysit for current and alumni students as long as such work does not interfere with their current hours or work.
+Head teachers are not allowed to babysit for families without explicit permission from the Head of School and in very rare and specific situations.
 Please understand this before engaging a staff member in other employment.